dotnet/docs/docs/csharp/programming-guide/events/index.md

 - When an event has multiple subscribers, the event handlers are invoked synchronously when an event is raised.
 To invoke events asynchronously, see [Calling Synchronous Methods Asynchronously](../../../standard/asynchronous-programming-patterns/calling-synchronous-methods-asynchronously.md).

-- In the .NET Framework class library, events are based on the <xref:System.EventHandler> delegate and the <xref:System.EventArgs> base class.
+- In the .NET class library, events are based on the <xref:System.EventHandler> delegate and the <xref:System.EventArgs> base class.

 ## Related Sections
  For more information, see: